This post was written in 2020 and updated in 2023.

-This January, incase you haven’t been following along, my friend Jen and I have been doing a declutter and organization challenge, that has helped us clear out EVERY area of our homes.
+Every January, my friend Jen and I do a declutter and organization challenge, that has helped us clear out EVERY area of our homes.
 One of the areas we had to tackle this week was kid’s paperwork and school work.
 This post is going to walk you through my kids school papers storage bins, and all things organizing to get there.

 This post contains affiliate links